DeepHydro/Visual-HEIFLOW/README.md

   Download the VHF setup file from the link https://github.com/DeepHydro/VHF/releases

 ## Tutorial
    A step-by-step [tutorial](https://github.com/DeepHydro/VHF/releases) for modeling the Miho catchment located in Korea is provided.
 All necessary data used for the modeling accompany the tutorial document.
+   A [demo vedio](is available that illustrate how to use ModelMuse) is provided to illustrate how to use VHF.

 ## Major Libraries
   Several third-party libraries are used when developing VHF: